Now updated to 1 February 2020!

 We have analysed and published the G-Cloud catalogue in a format you can download and manipulate with spreadsheet tools [visit the data-shop].
 This is an asset for comparing how your presence on the G-Cloud compares with your competitors and peers.

 A useful metric which is part of this data-set is the MP-Index, a single figure which expresses the result of an algorithm which assesses how well a software product is positioned relatively to the (roughly) 10,000 other software products on the catalogue.
-If it is a popular feature, we will extend it to cover Hosting and Support.

 On this page, you can query any software product’s MP-Index.

-Copy and paste the service ID number for any Software product on G-Cloud into the search box below (remove all spaces), hit return or click ‘search’ and you will be returned the supplier and product name (1st 30 characters) to confirm your selection and that product’s MP-Index score.
+Copy and paste the service ID number for any software product on G-Cloud into the search box below (remove all spaces), hit return or click ‘search’ and you will be returned the supplier and product name (1st 30 characters) to confirm your selection and that product’s MP-Index score.

 If you haven’t got your service ID number handy and you just want to see how it works – here is a valid ID: